 I spent many extra hours at my computer this week devoted to learning the program that allows me to publish this new blog.
 My hands are now aching!

-For more than ten years, I made my living as a fashion jewelry designer, which means my hands are very weak with bouts of carpal tunnel syndrome as well as arthritis.
+I made my living as a fashion jewelry designer for more than ten years, which means my hands are weak with bouts of carpal tunnel syndrome and arthritis.
 On Saturday, I decided to give my hands a day of rest.
 I asked Mr. Mickey to take me to Elizabethton and drop me off at a point just outside of town so that I could walk the Tweetsie Trail back to Johnson City, where my car was parked.

 I attended elementary school here at Happy Valley.
 I always looked for and often found arrowhead fragments on this playground.